darwinanddavis/DataPortfolio/30daymapchallenge.md

 I've been meaning to dive into Framer ever since I watched a webinar a few months ago.
 It's really fun and intuitive.
 You can integrate Mapbox's features and preload data using imported tilesets, then prototype the interface in Framer.

-Lots of things to map for a first project, so here are biking directions from Framer HQ in Amsterdam to my favourite brewery.
+Lots of things to map for a first project, so here are biking directions from Framer HQ in Amsterdam to my favourite brewery modelled on an iPhone 11.

 ### [Click for interactive mobile prototype](https://framer.com/share/day26--gX1W1or5rDdqG3Rm93n2/ajGqv8pI7?fullscreen=1)